-Continuing Academic Requirements to Maintain Your California Promise Grant
+Continuing Academic Requirements to Maintain Your California College Promise Grant

-In order to continue to receive the CPG, you must maintain the academic and progress standards of the CPG program.
-If you don’t meet these academic and/or progress standards for two consecutive semesters, you will lose your CPG.
+In order to continue to receive the CCPG, you must maintain the academic and progress standards of the CCPG program.
+If you don’t meet these academic and/or progress standards for two consecutive semesters, you will lose your CCPG.